noahlago/UFund/docs/DesignDoc.md

 > can discuss the more important domain entities and their relationship
 > to each other._

-* The the Need and LoginInfo are used to send information to their respective FileDaos
+* The Need and LoginInfo classes are used to send information to their respective FileDaos
 * Those FileDaos (FundingBasket, Inventory, and Login), then use that information to modify json objects and write to a file
 * The three controller classes convert HTTP requests into formats that the FileDaos can understand